 - Your mentors need to be active learners

 Created Feynman diagrams.
 Had very engaging lectures.
 Worked on the Manhattan project.

 "Thinking, fast and slow" covers the revelations, for which Kahneman received the Nobel Price in economics 2002.
 He talks a lot about System 1 and System 2 thinking.
 System 1 is the quick, emotional response, System 2 is the slow, rational response.
 System 2 needs more energy to operate, which is one of the reasons why humans have no statistical intuition whatsoever.
 (Cudos to Hans Rosling for spreading this message).

 - Loss aversion: We are more likely to avoid pain than to achieve gain, even with good odds.

-- We have preconceptions about people, without knowing their situation, which are widely inaccurate.
+- We have preconceptions about people, without knowing their situation, which is widely inaccurate.

 Neil Strauss - Pickup artist

 A couple of years ago I read "The Game" by Neil Strauss.
-It covers the intriguing subject of how to get women, and the how pickup artist community.
+It covers the intriguing subject on how to get women and the pickup artist community.
 Sexually frustrated men would gather and discuss strategies on how to pick up women, and then go out and try to do it.
 Strauss himself mentions how ethically questionable this whole approach is.

-He was very engaged in his endeavour, and constantly strived toward getting better.
-After a couple of years he had reached a certain level of mastery; he could get any woman.
+He was very engaged in his endeavor, and constantly strived toward getting better.
+After a couple of years, he had reached a certain level of mastery; he could get any woman.